The MathPert approach

 Why marks fall even when your child studies hard

-Parents tell us the same story: she does so many questions but makes the same mistakes; he understands in class then blanks in the exam; she was fine in Year 7 and 8 until it got harder.
+Parents describe the same pattern: she does so many questions but makes the same mistakes; he understands in class then blanks in the exam; she was fine in Year 7 and 8 until suddenly it wasn't.
 This is rarely carelessness.
-It is almost always a foundation problem.
-Somewhere earlier, often in algebra, fractions, negative numbers, or how to structure working, a step never fully clicked, and the child learned to copy worked examples instead of understanding the method.
+Somewhere earlier, often in algebra, fractions, negative numbers, or how to structure working, a step never fully settled.
+The child learned to copy the worked example instead of understanding the method.
 That works while questions look familiar.
-It breaks the moment the exam changes the wording.
+The moment the exam changes the wording, it breaks.

 Three levels of knowing